-In a world of commoditization, automation and rapidly changing technology, sustaining corporate culture in new markets is a competitive advantage, according to Forbes Magazine.
+In a world of commoditization, automation and rapidly changing technology, sustaining corporate culture in new markets is a competitive advantage, according to Forbes.
 It's undeniable that culture matters, and HR leaders are looking to it as the differentiator that competitors cannot duplicate.

 Maintaining culture as your organization expands is achievable with deliberate action in the same way that an organization executes any initiative.
-Josh Bersin, founder and principal of Bersin by Deloitte, wrote in a Forbes article, "Culture is driven by leadership."
+Josh Bersin, founder and principal of Bersin by Deloitte, wrote in Forbes, "Culture is driven by leadership."

 Lessons from successful organizations with strong cultures can offer insights into innovative actions that preserve corporate culture in new markets:

 In 2014, Tony Hsieh, founder of Zappos, made the decision to do away with a traditional management structure and instead adopt something called Holacracy, which "replaces today's top-down predict-and-control paradigm with a new way of achieving control by distributing power," according to ZapposInsights.
 This overarching shift would allow "employees to act more like entrepreneurs and self-direct their work instead of reporting to a manager who tells them what to do."

 But Hsieh knew that a cultural and organizational alteration as dramatic as this would leave some of his employees feeling concerned and confused about their place in the organization.
 He was confident this was the direction the organization needed to go, but he also understood that not everyone would be as willing to embrace these sweeping changes as he was.
 So he "offered all employees at least three months' severance ... if they decided that working in Holacracy was not for them," as reported in Fortune.

 2. Focus on Values, Not Culture